-- Location options and business needs
+- Consider your options and business needs

-- Visit locations
+- Visit your preferred locations

 Consider your options and business needs

-- will the local council let me run this business in this location?
+- Will the local council let me run this business in this location?

-- can I get a permit to extend, modify or renovate the premises?
+- Can I get a permit to extend, modify or renovate the premises?

-- could future development plans make the location unsuitable?
+- Could future development plans make the location unsuitable?

-- how close do I need to be to my customers, clients and suppliers?
+- How close do I need to be to my customers, clients and suppliers?

-- how much competition is in the local and surrounding area?
+- How much competition is in the local and surrounding area?

-- are the transport, parking and delivery facilities adequate?
+- Are the transport, parking and delivery facilities adequate?

-- does the location reflect the image my business is aiming for?
+- Does the location reflect the image my business is aiming for?

-Learn more about how to gather this information for your prospective premises by reading the Business permits, zoning and approvals page.
-This covers business zones, heritage listing, council planning help and permit applications.
+Learn more about how to gather this information for your prospective premises by reading our page on business permits, zoning and approvals, which covers business zones, heritage listing, council planning help and permit applications.

 Do your own market research

-Get out and visit your preferred locations
+Visit your preferred locations

-As part of your research, take the time to observe a location to make sure there are potential customers and the site is accessible.
-Your personal observations will be much more reliable than real estate advertisements, e.g. 'prime location'.
-Check parking meters, bus stops, and free parking in the area, and if there are clearway zones during peak hours of traffic and business.
+As part of your research, take the time to observe a location to make sure there are potential customers, and the site is accessible.
+Your personal observations will be more reliable than real estate advertisements that make claims such as 'prime location'.